jkmcl/downloader/README.md

 The `pageUrl` field is mandatory and its value is the page URL.

-The `linkPattern` field is mandatory its value is a regular expression used to extract the file URL from the page.
+The `linkPattern` field is mandatory its value is a regular expression used to extract the file URL from the page and optionally the file version from the file URL.
 The first capturing group of this regular expression provides the file URL.
-If defined, the second capturing group of this regular expression is expected to provide the file version.
+If defined, the second capturing group of this regular expression provides the file version.

-The `versionPattern` field is optional and its value a regular expression used to extract the file version from the page.
+The `versionPattern` field is optional and its value is a regular expression used to extract the file version from the page.
 The first capturing group of the this regular expression provides the file version.

 If either of the regular expressions captures the file version and the file base name in the file URL does not already include it, the file version is appended to the file base name of the downloaded file.
 For example, a downloaded file originally named `file.zip` with version `1.0` found in the page is renamed to `file-1.0.zip`.

-If both regular expressions capture a version, the one captured by `versionPattern` takes precedence.
+If both regular expressions capture a version, the one captured by `versionPattern` is appended.

 ## GITHUB

-This profile type is an extension to STANDARD and is inferred when the `pageUrl` field value is a URL in the github.com domain.
+This profile type is an extension to STANDARD and is inferred when the `pageUrl` field value is a URL in the `github.com` domain.

 URLs of files available for download on the release page of some GitHub repositories are in page fragments at other URLs found in the page.
 These fragments are typically fetched and added to the page by JavaScript code running on the web browser.